JackWReid/jackreidapi/site/content/about/work.md

 ## BuzzFeed (2017-)
 I work at BuzzFeed as an Engineering Manager.
 I've been on loads of different projects while I've been there so I'll just pick out a couple of interesting ones.

+### People Management
+Lately I've waded into people management as my main focus at work.
+It's different!
+I like it!
+I'm a few months into it at the point of writing, with a handful of reports.
+I don't have much to say about it yet, many words of wisdom other than to say I really like fighting for other peoples' interests.

 ### Internet Points
 Internet Points is a feature I've been working on from the start.
 It's a way of rewarding our BuzzFeed Community users for the stuff they do on the site (did you know anybody can sign up and create a BuzzFeed quiz?).